muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - In these 3.9 years have you worked in same team?
 How many mangers got changed?
 - Are you ready to reloacte and this will be work from office?
 - What is your expectation from the team?
+- What is your notice period and are u serving notice period?

 *********************************************************************************************************************************************************************************************************************